One Page Master Class:

 Bellydancers, like Fred Astaire, are free to dance with canes when they’re not performing Saidi dances.

-Here’s Golden Era star Naima Akef dancing a sassy Baladi Cane number in the film Aziza.
+Here’s Golden Era star Naima Akef dancing a sassy Cairo-style cane number in the film Aziza.

 And here’s a very famous baladi clip of Fifi Abdo.
 She enters with a Melaya Leff, then ties on a hip scarf and does some dancing.
 At the 7:19 mark, she grabs a cane and does some Baladi Assaya.